zz22394/presto/presto-docs/src/main/sphinx/sql/execute.rst

 -----------

 Executes a prepared statement with the name ``statement_name``.
 Parameter values are defined in the USING clause.
+For more information on preparing a statement see :ref:`prepare`.

 Examples
 --------